-When you walk, lead with your thighs, moving your entire leg forward at once.
-Think about it: You’re probably used to letting your feet lead, right?
-It takes practice, but you'll find yourself putting less pressure on the ball of your foot this way.
-And remember: Move your legs from the hips and keep your legs straight.
-Bending knees looks goofy with heels.
+Lead With Your Thighs.
+It’s all in the thighs, as strange as that probably sounds hear us out.
+When you walk, lead each step with your thighs, moving your entire leg forward in one fluid motion.
+Think about it: You’re probably used to letting your feet take the lead.
+It takes practice, but if you employ this method you’ll find yourself placing less pressure on the ball of your foot, and ultimately reducing the torque your feet are under.

 You don't have to be a Next Top Model fan to know that when it comes to walking in heels, Tyra actually does know what she's talking about.
 Perhaps that's why she created this video.
 A few rules from Tyra: Realize you’re not on a casual stroll in sneakers and that posture is essential to adding flow to your stride.
 The correct way to walk in heels involves keeping your head and spine straight, as if you're being pulled up by a string.
 As you walk, use your hips to shift and lift your legs to the center with each step you take.
 Your paces should look more like a light bounce than like you're saving yourself from a fall.
 Since wearing your heels means your feet no longer form a 90 degree angle with your ankles, changing your gait will help you readjust your body's center of gravity and find balance.
 You still won't feel like you're walking on clouds, but this method will at least make heels feel more bearable.

 Who doesn't like to put on a pair of dressy heels for an evening out.
 Unfortunately, I thought my days for wearing heels were over for good.
 Thankfully, a friend insisted I try Still Standing Spray and eventually gave in just to shut her up.
 What a surprise.
 I wore my favorite pair of heels to my cousin's wedding last week - and it worked.
 I had to respray after a few hours with mini size but didn't mind since my feet felt so much better.